-A PowerPoint or web-based media presentation that examines the state of the art with respect to change concepts, constructs, practice and pedagogy and their application within geography.
+A web-based media presentation that examines the state of the art with respect to change concepts, constructs, practice and pedagogy and their application within geography.
 The presentation should be reflective of its content.
+Inclusion (embedding) of the submission within the Geography of Change course Prezi is required.
+Submissions may be by individuals or a collaboration.
+Any collaboration must be a team effort: not an ineffective, nor dysfunctional group.